TheSteelGuy/Azure-msal-project/WRITEUP.md

 - At the same time availabilty level there might be cases when your application becomes slightly unvailable especially when you have to do  upgrades on or vm cleaning, or problems with your virtual machine can cause some downtimes.

 **WorkFlow**
-- The process of creating Vms has a lot of configurations in it since as much as alot is abstracted, one still need to do basic configarations such as those of nginx(if deploying an app with uses nginx as a server)
+- The process of creating Vms has a lot of configurations in it since as much as some concepts are abstracted, one still need to do basic configarations such as those of nginx(if deploying an app with uses nginx as a server)
 - Azure vms gives total control about the  application configuration management

 ## App Service ##